MarioLFB/P2CodeInstitute/README.md

 ### 404 Page
 - 404 Page Image
  404 page indicates that the requested URL was not found on the server.
 Its purpose is to inform the user of the error and often includes navigation options or a search feature to help find the desired content.
 Customization aims to improve the user experience despite the encountered error.
-- User stories covered: .. and ..
+- User stories covered: 16
 <details><summary>404 Page</summary>
 <img src="docs\features\page404.png">
 </details>